 As for the tubes, they can be more complicated to clean since they are normally located within ceilings or floors.
 However, they can also harbour mould, due to condensation and this is definitely something you don’t want in air-transferring tubes.
 A licensed duct cleaning professional can clean them effectively and inspect their structure for damage.

 There are two types of coils.
 The evaporator (cold) coils are located on the inside AC unit and the condenser (hot) coils that are inside the outdoor unit.
 Dirt can easily get attached and stay on them, especially if they haven’t been cleaned for more than a year.
 This, on the other hand, will reflect on your air conditioner’s ability to properly cool a room.

 On one hand, there are the delicate coil fins that can be easily damaged and, on the other, any excessive amount of water can cause electrical problems.
-In some occasions, this can also affect the AC’s warranty.
-So, if you don’t feel like taking your chances with a DIY cleaning, you can just request a coil cleaning from a local HVAC technician.
+On some occasions, this can also affect the AC’s warranty.
+So, if you don’t feel like taking any chances, you can just request a coil cleaning from a local HVAC technician.